danmarauda/derrimut-platform-new/README.md

 ## 📋 Overview

-**ELITE Gym & Fitness** is a cutting-edge, full-stack fitness management platform engineered specifically for the Sri Lankan fitness industry.
-Combining the power of modern web technologies with AI-driven personalization, this platform delivers an all-in-one solution for gym members, personal trainers, and facility administrators.
+**Derrimut 24:7 Gym Platform** is a cutting-edge, full-stack fitness management platform engineered specifically for the Australian fitness industry.
+Combining the power of modern web technologies with AI-driven personalization, this platform delivers an all-in-one solution for gym members, personal trainers, and facility administrators across 18 locations.

-Built with **Next.js 15**, **Convex** real-time database, **Stripe** payment processing, **Clerk** authentication, and **Vapi** voice AI for conversational program generation, ELITE transforms how fitness businesses operate and how members achieve their health goals.
+Built with **Next.js 16**, **Convex** real-time database, **Stripe** payment processing, **Clerk** authentication, and **Vapi** voice AI for conversational program generation, Derrimut 24:7 transforms how fitness businesses operate and how members achieve their health goals.

 ## ✨ Features